tjworks/tapdata-docs-en/docs/faq/data-pipeline.md

 Recommended classification principles are as follows:

-* Tables that only have primary keys or unique indexes: Tapdata Cloud supports these tables well, and they usually do not encounter issues.
+* Tables that only have primary keys or unique indexes: Tapdata supports these tables well, and they usually do not encounter issues.
 * Tables with both primary keys and unique indexes: These tables may encounter unique index violation errors under extreme conditions.
 * Tables without primary keys and unique indexes: Replication tasks will perform full-field matching for these tables, which can be slow in high-concurrency incremental synchronization scenarios.
 * Extremely large tables: For tables with millions of rows, it is recommended to configure tasks individually for each table to avoid affecting the synchronization performance of other tables.